Have you implemented solutions like Workday or SuccessFactors lately?

 The concept of employee experience also referred to as "EX," has been slowly evolving from an obscure topic in academic journals over a decade ago to an increasingly popular subject among HR professionals.
 HR is moving from being a cost center and compliance-driven, to being a strategic key stakeholder to ensure that companies can attract, engage and retain top talent.

-Preppio’s own Talya Bauer, Ph.D. was the first researcher in this field over 20 years ago, where she coined the 4Cs, which later became the 5C's and now the 6 C's of onboarding and other now well-established best practices.
+Preppio’s own Talya Bauer, Ph.D. was the first researcher in this field over 20 years ago, where she coined the 4Cs of onboarding, which later became the 5C's and now the 6 C's of onboarding and other now well-established best practices.

 For example, it is about doing more than just Compliance when onboarding new hires.